Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 ---
 ---

-To learn more about using the Visualizations Package, visit the package [TEMP link] [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).
+To learn more about using the Visualization Package, visit the package [TEMP link] [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).